 Best Practices for Georgia Medicare IPPE

 1. Schedule IPPE early in the 12-month window.
 Beneficiaries should schedule IPPE within the first three to six months of Medicare Part B enrollment, allowing time for follow-up if issues are identified and avoiding the risk of missing the twelve-month deadline.
+The IPPE is available only in the first 12 months you have Part B, and it is furnished at $0 when the provider accepts assignment.

 2. Identify a primary care provider before IPPE.
 Beneficiaries who do not have an established primary care relationship should identify a Medicare-enrolled primary care provider before attempting to schedule the IPPE.
 Continuity of primary care relationship enhances IPPE value.